DaianaChichotky/Best_cities_to_live/README.md

 ## The analysis included:

 - **Data preprocessing:** Transformation of columns, handling missing values, and outliers.
-- **Exploratory Data Analysis (EDA):** Including the visualization of interactive maps using the folium and geopandas libraries.
+- **Exploratory Data Analysis (EDA):** Including the visualization of interactive maps.
-- **Implementation of machine learning models (regression models)** to predict the prices of the listings.
+- **Implementation of K-Nearest Neighbours** to find the best cities according to the user's preferences.

-I developed an interactive application using Streamlit, which allows users to explore and analyze Airbnb rental data in the city of Montreal.
-This tool provides a detailed view of various aspects such as prices, availability, and property features, among others.
+I developed an interactive application using Streamlit, which allows users to explore and analyze the best cities to live.

 🔗 Link to the application: [Best_cities.streamlit.app](insertar el link)

-This project allowed me to apply and consolidate my skills in Python, data analysis, and data visualization, as well as learn how to use tools like Streamlit to create interactive web applications.

 <insertar video>